 This course is intended to provide the vehicle for students to show overall competency in Computer Technologies and the specialties that have been a part of their particular degree program.
 Under supervision of a faculty advisor, the student will select an appropriate subject, perform the research and present results.
 Project will include the following components: project proposal, research and definition, and the project presentation.
-This course should be taken the semester prior to graduation.
+The student will create a professional portfolio to assist in obtaining employment or admission to a 4-year college.